gyroflow/gyroflow-docs/docs/logging/flowbox.md

 ![flowbox-uarts](img/flowbox-uarts.png)

-Once the receiver is hooked up, you need to set the corespond UART and protocol.
+Once the receiver is hooked up, you need to set the correspond UART and protocol.

 ![select-port](img/select-port.png)
 ![select-protocol](img/select-protocol.png)